-- A. A respondent who has been subject to disciplinary suspension from the College must request reenrollment and meet with the Vice President for Learning Support.
-The student must present evidence that they have satisfied any and all conditions of reenrollment that were established at the time the suspension was imposed.
-Where appropriate, the respondent may be required to provide documentation from a qualified professional indicating that the respondent no longer poses a significant risk of substantial harm to the health or safety of such respondent, or others, or of interference with the normal operations of the College, its students, faculty, and staff. - B. The Vice President for Learning Support or their designee must approve the request for reenrollment.
+- A. A respondent who has been subject to disciplinary suspension from the College must request reenrollment and meet with the VP for Student Experience.
+The student must present evidence that they have satisfied all conditions of reenrollment that were established at the time the suspension was imposed.
+Where appropriate, the respondent may be required to provide documentation from a qualified professional indicating that the respondent no longer poses a significant risk of substantial harm to the health or safety of such respondent, or others, or of interference with the normal operations of the College, its students, faculty, and staff. - B. The VP for Student Experience or their designee must approve the request for reenrollment.
 In approving a request for reenrollment, the Vice President or their designee may impose conditions and/or requirements under which the respondent will be allowed to reenroll.
 The respondent will be notified in writing of the decision regarding their request for reenrollment including any conditions and/or requirements under which the respondent will be allowed to reenroll. - C. Denial of readmission may be imposed upon a respondent who has violated the Code of Student Conduct and has withdrawn from the College prior to or during disciplinary proceedings.
-The College reserves the right to pursue any and all legal remedies and such rights and remedies are specifically reserved.
+The College reserves the right to pursue all legal remedies and such rights and remedies are specifically reserved.

-XII.
+XI.
 Records

 - A. A disciplinary file in the name of the respondent will be established for all disciplinary sanctions.
 If the respondent was not found to have violated this Code of Student Conduct, a record of the incident report will be maintained for a period of seven (7) years but will not be made available for disclosure.
-Files are maintained in accordance with the Family Educational Rights and Privacy Act (FERPA). - B. Disciplinary files may be voided for good cause by the Vice President for Learning Support. - C. Files of respondents who have received a written disciplinary sanction will be retained for seven (7) years from the date sanctions were imposed.
+Files are maintained in accordance with the Family Educational Rights and Privacy Act (FERPA). - B. Disciplinary files may be voided for good cause by the VP for Student Experience. - C. Files of respondents who have received a written disciplinary sanction will be retained for seven (7) years from the date sanctions were imposed.
 The files will then be destroyed except in cases where the respondent has been indefinitely suspended or expelled from the College.
 Files for these respondents will be retained permanently.
 Information contained in the files is confidential and may be released only in accordance with applicable federal and state laws.

-D. If a respondent is suspended or expelled, complete records of the appeal hearing proceedings and all pertinent documents shall be maintained by the Vice President for Learning Support.
+D. If a respondent is suspended or expelled, complete records of the appeal hearing proceedings and all pertinent documents shall be maintained by the VP for Student Experience.
 For suspended students it remains on the transcript for the duration of the suspension; for expelled students it remains on the transcript permanently.

-Records of all disciplinary actions will be filed in the office of the Vice President for Learning Support.
+Records of all disciplinary actions will be filed in the office of the VP for Student Experience.

-XIII.
+XII.
 Related Policies and Procedures

-Alcohol, Tobacco, Opioids, and Other Drug Use and Awareness Behavioral Evaluation Response Team Complaint Policy and Procedures for Students Non-Discrimination Student Withdrawal Technology Use Title IX Sexual Harassment Weapons
+Alcohol, Tobacco, Opioids, and Other Drug Use and Awareness Anti-Hazing Policy and Procedures Behavioral Evaluation Response Team Complaint Policy and Procedures for Students Non-Discrimination Student Withdrawal Technology Use Title IX and Sex Discrimination Weapons